Florida Contractors License Requirements

-There two major contractor’s license in the state: Registration and Certification.
-When the contractor has obtained a local or city license, then he/she must apply for the initial registration license.
-When a contractor has been registered by the Board, then it may only practice in the city or local area where it permission has been granted.
+There two major contractor’s licenses in the state: Registration and Certification.
+When the contractor has obtained a local or city license, then they must apply for the initial registration license.
+When a contractor has been registered by the Board, then they may only practice in the city or local area where permission has been granted.
 Once the contractor completes and applies the Florida contractor’s license examination, then the Board might allow you to work through the state.
 Both applications can be accessed at www.myfloridalicense.com.

 Swimming Pool Contractors

 The state has one of the highest per building ratio of swimming pools in the nation, and for that reason, the Board has created new licenses for contractors engaged in that business.
 For example, the Board now includes specialties such as pool layout, structural pool design, excavation, trim, pool decking, pool piping, and finishes.
 For these contractor licenses, the state requires a practical test and be at least 18 years old.
 Other information that will be requested relates to the financial performance of the organization, experience, insurances, and must pass the state-required test.

 To be a Florida Certified Contractor, you must be able to pass the contractor’s test, provide a proven record of financial stability, and present evidence of your experience for the category in which you wish to be licensed.
 A contractor must have at least four years of field experience in the category being considered, and one of those years has to be acting in a supervisory role.
 This last requirement could be substituted for at least three years of undergraduate credit hours.
 When the contractor wishes to be certified as a building or general contractor, they must present evidence of experience in four of these categories: